-Please do not hesitate to ask any questions about payment for our services.
-We go to great lengths to ensure our patients are aware of any “out of pocket” expenses prior to any dental visit or procedure.
-We want you to be as comfortable as possible dealing with these matters, and we urge you to consult us if you have any questions regarding our service and fees.
+Please do not hesitate to ask any questions about dental health insurance and payment for our services.
+We ensure our patients are aware of any “out of pocket” expenses before any dental visit or procedure.
+We want you to be as comfortable as possible when dealing with these matters.
+So we urge you to consult us if you have any questions regarding our service and fees.

 Under most circumstances, you will pay by check or by credit card for services at the time they are rendered.
-If you have dental insurance, your insurer will reimburse you according to your plan, and we will fill out and file your insurance forms at no charge.
+If you have dental health insurance, your insurer will reimburse you according to your plan.
+We will fill out and file your insurance forms at no charge.
 Depending on the insurance information that we have prior to your appointment, we can accept your dental insurance as payment.

 If you have any questions regarding your insurance, we ask that you contact your employer or insurance carrier regarding the specifics and details of the plan it is conducting on your behalf.
 It is our pleasure to assist you in the interpretation of your dental benefits.
 Please read “Facts about Dental Insurance” below.

 If you are in need of extensive treatment, you have the option of making payments over time.
 Please feel free to discuss this with us.
 Many patients have successfully worked with us to create individualized payment options.
 We have experience working with healthcare financing companies (for example, Carecredit), which have several reasonable financing options.

 Dental insurance has played a role in helping people obtain better care.
 Since we strongly feel that our patients deserve the best possible treatment we can provide, and in an effort to maintain the highest quality of care, we would like to share some facts about dental health insurance with you.

 FACT #1 Dental insurance companies do not intend for their plans to cover all expenses.
 Their plans serve only as an aid toward acquiring better care.